techabbayi/E-Commerce-Follow-Along/README.md

 - Created an endpoint for receiving products, user, address details
 - Retirving _id of the user using mail
 - product order will be diffrent with same address

+## Milestone 26: Created backend endpoint for Getting Orders

+In this milestone, we created an endpoint for getting all orders of the user by email

+- Created an endpoint for getting order details by email
+- Using Mail instead of _id for easy endpoint recognization.